 Edward Godfrey did not go home that night.
-At 5pm, he went straight from his office to City Genetic Solutions to see if he could find out more about this man Chloe was seeing.
-He parked the mini behind a dark blue Bentley and watched the office for about ten minutes until a man emerged.
-He was good-looking with groomed hair and expensive shoes that echoed throughout the leafy neighbourhood when they hit the pavement.
-The man was heading straight for the Bentley, so Edward ducked sideways as if looking for something in the footwell of his Mini.
+At 5pm, he went straight from his office to City Genetic Solutions to see if he could find out more.
+He parked the Mini behind a dark blue Bentley and watched the office for ten minutes before a man emerged.
+He had groomed hair and expensive shoes that echoed when they hit the pavement.
+He was heading straight for the Bentley, so Edward ducked sideways as if looking for something in the footwell of his Mini.

 His heart rate increased and he felt his fight/flight begin to kick in.
 The adrenaline made his hands shake.
 He wasn’t accustomed to this kind of thing.

-He tailed the Bentley to an industrial park where most of the units were shuttered.
-The ones that were still open were garages populated by eastern European roughnecks covered in oil.
+He tailed the car to an industrial park.
+The only units that were still open were garages populated by mechanics covered in oil.
 Their wet eyes followed the Bentley and ignored the Mini, as they held their wrenches and spanners like weaponised thigh bones.
-Edward saw the Bentley pull into a unit up ahead, so he parked at the other end of a section, near such a garage.
+Edward saw the car pull into a unit up ahead, so he parked at the other end of a section, near such a garage.
 Looked like a tyre place, given the two giant pillars of rubber tread that had been erected either side of the door.
 Before he could even get out, one of the oily attendants appeared at his half-open window.

 ‘What you want?
 We nearly closed.’